 Enter a destination and a date (or a month) and see all the flights on the screen within moments.
 It saves a lot of time and hassle.

-SkyScanner is my favourite flight search engine, because I find it so very easy to use.
+SkyScanner is one of my favourite flight search engine, because I find it so very easy to use.

 Read more about the best ways to find flights.